mwouts/jupytext/docs/faq.md

 ## What is Jupytext?

-Jupytext is a Python package that provides _two-way_ conversion between Jupyter Notebooks and several other text-based formats like Markdown documents or scripts.
+Jupytext is a Python package that provides _two-way_ conversion between Jupyter notebooks and several other text-based formats like Markdown documents or scripts.

 ## Why would I want to convert my notebooks to text?